 The basic principle to be applied by the Board in all cases is set out in The Cities Act, which states that the dominant and controlling factor in the assessment of property is equity.
 The Board’s priority is to ensure that all parties receive a fair hearing and that the rules of natural justice come into play.

-Filing a Formal Appeal
+Filing a Formal Appeal in 2022

 Secretary, Board of Revision